 The other main cause of splitting pomegranate fruit is the same as with many other fruits: irregular watering.
 During crucial points in fruit development, it’s vital that the water entering the plant’s system is fairly regular and even; otherwise, different parts of the fruit will develop at different speeds, resulting in splitting and ruined fruits.

-You can prevent splitting by mulching your tree heavily with at least three inches of organic mulch and putting it on a watering schedule once the blooms are beginning to drop.
-Water evenly every few days without soaking the root system – the mulch will help to prevent evaporation, so there’s no need to overdo it.
+You can prevent splitting by mulching your tree heavily with at least 3 inches (8 cm.) of organic mulch and putting it on a watering schedule once the blooms are beginning to drop.
+Water evenly every few days without soaking the root system– the mulch will help to prevent evaporation, so there’s no need to overdo it.
 Too much water can encourage fruit-splitting fungus, so just water until the soil below the mulch is wet.
 Water more in the hottest part of the growing season, then taper down considerably as fall approaches.